 Inguinal Hernia Repair

 Many hernias are still performed through a traditional, open incision.
-This is mainly due to the technical difficulty of the laparoscopic repair and the increased cost.
+This is mainly due to the technical difficulty of laparoscopic repair and the increased cost.
 Most insurances actually try to dissuade surgeons from performing laparoscopic inguinal hernia repair by reimbursing them less.
 The benefits, however, are greater for the patient.
-These include faster return to normal activities, less post operative pain, and much less chronic pain which sometimes happens after the open repair.
+These include the faster return to normal activities, less post-operative pain, and much less chronic pain, which sometimes happens after the open repair.
 This may be debilitating due to suture entrapment, mesh adherence, or division of the nerves.